james34602/Open-DSP-Toolbox/README.md

 General-purpose complex root finder, the complex polynomial calculation is permitted.

 #### Use
-Wide range of polynomial root finding applications.
+Wide range of polynomial root finding applications, for instance, digital filter stability check.